MuhtasimTanmoy/notebook/open source study/ejabberd.md

 - Server
     - backbone
 - Clients
-    - Unique nickname having max length 9 Chars
+    - Unique nickname having a max length of 9 Chars
 - Channels
     - # for channel
     - @ for operator

 The standard structure of a network of IRC servers is a tree.[35]
 Messages are routed along only necessary branches of the tree but network state is sent to every server[36] and there is generally a high degree of implicit trust between servers.
 This architecture has a number of problems.
 A misbehaving or malicious server can cause major damage to the network[37] and any changes in structure, whether intentional or a result of conditions on the underlying network, require a net-split and net-join.
-This results in a lot of network traffic and spurious quit/join messages to users[38] and temporary loss of communication to users on the splitting servers.
+This results in a lot of network traffic spurious quit/join messages to users[38] and temporary loss of communication to users on the splitting servers.
 Adding a server to a large network means a large background bandwidth load on the network and a large memory load on the server.
-Once established however, each message to multiple recipients is delivered in a fashion similar to multicast, meaning each message travels a network link exactly once.[39]
+Once established, however, each message to multiple recipients is delivered in a fashion similar to multicast, meaning each message travels a network link exactly once.[39]
 This is a strength in comparison to non-multicasting protocols such as Simple Mail Transfer Protocol (SMTP) or Extensible Messaging and Presence Protocol (XMPP).

-- Servers provide the three basic services required for realtime conferencing defined by the "Internet Relay Chat: Architecture"
+- Servers provide the three basic services required for real-time conferencing defined by the "Internet Relay Chat: Architecture"
  [IRC-ARCH]: client locator (via the client protocol [IRC-CLIENT]), message relaying (via the server protocol defined in this document) and channel hosting and management (following specific rules [IRC- CHAN]).

 ### Actor Model
  - Actors instead of objects
  - No shared state between actors
- - Asyncronous message passing
+ - Asynchronous message passing
  - Mailboxes to buffer incoming messages
  - React to messages
     - change own state
-    - can send message to others
+    - can send messages to others
  - Messages
  - Mailbox - (Message Queue)

 ### System Up & Running takeaways

 ### Log
  - /usr/local/var/log/ejabberd/ejabberd.log

 ### Scripts